 As I found out later, the ZvBox filter can't go in front of a line amplifier, according to the company; it has to be installed behind an amplifier.
 I instead opted for a relatively simple workaround that didn't require rewiring my basement: I plugged the coax from the ZvBox directly into my HDTV's cable input.

 Whew, success.
-The TV detected the signal from the box, which after a few flickering moments automatically stretched my computer’s screen resolution to 1200 by 675 to fit into the 16:9 screen ratio.
-Normally my PC monitor is at 1440 by 900.
-This was the easiest part of the setup process.
+After a few flickering moments the box automatically stretched my computer's screen resolution to 1200x675 to fit into the 16:9 screen ratio.

 To control the PC, you use the wireless remote, which includes a mouse touchpad, scroll bar and left-right mouse buttons.

-And while ZvBox supposedly can transmit the PC signal to up to six HDTVs over cable, there’s only one remote that can be used to control what’s happening.
+And while ZvBox supposedly can transmit the PC signal to up to six HDTVs over cable, there's only one remote that can be used to control what is happening.